Grrravity/ben_app/README.md

 3. Name, id, picture... basic fields that caracterize a project.

 ### Responsive frontend
-This app is built using [Responsive Frameworks](https://pub.dev/packages/responsive_framework) as to try it and to handle ben's need to use the app on web, mobile and tablet.
+This app is built using [Responsive Frameworks](https://pub.dev/packages/responsive_framework).
+It answer the need to build this app for any type of device : Tablet, Phone, Desktop...
+It's also away to try this package as it's not so easy to build responsive web apps.

 ## Web
 The webapp is the core part of this project.
-It has several purpose :
+It has several purposes :
 1. Generating project from a bunch of images extracted from another software and imported in Firebase Storage
 2. Setting-up custom settings for on-site pictures requirement
 3. Overviewing project completion